Key Takeaways

 From Regulation to Strategy

 That's the pattern I see in every successful EU AI Act engagement.
-The regulation doesn't just constrain — it clarifies.
-It forces you to document what your AI actually does, how it makes decisions, and what happens when it fails.
+The regulation forces documentation: what your AI actually does, how it makes decisions, and what happens when it fails.
 Organisations that treat this as a strategic exercise, not a legal checkbox, come out stronger.

 The healthtech CTO in Berlin told me something in our last call that I keep coming back to: 'The Act didn't slow us down.
 It showed us where we were building on assumptions instead of evidence.'
 I've found that to be true in every engagement.
 The EU AI Act is the most comprehensive AI regulation in the world.
 It's also, paradoxically, one of the most useful strategic tools available to any organisation serious about building AI that lasts.